MicroMouse-Team3/swift-win/README.md

 GitHub repository for Team 3 of UCSD's IEEE Microumouse Competition.

-Team Members: Chris Ellis, Stephen Gilardi, CoLiN KeeF (MrSwirlyEyes)
+Team Members: Chris Ellis, Stephen Gilardi, CoLiN KeeF (MrSwirlyEyes), Sara Farsi

   //add your name to the README.md file once you join the repository.